 Following guidance from Public Health England we are trying to minimise the need for patients to visit the practice, in order to protect the health of our patients and staff.

 We are enforcing social distancing of 2 metres by displaying clear signage and by removing most chairs from our waiting areas to ensure we are in keeping with guidelines.
 All of our staff are wearing facemasks and washing their hands thoroughly at regular intervals throughout the day.
 The areas within the practice are cleaned thoroughly after each patient including clinical rooms, chairs, door handles and those places multiple people are likely to have touched.
 Patients are requested to bring face coverings to the practice if they need to attend.
-The practice is not providing facemask to patients.
-This is because we need to prioritise our PPE (personal protection equipment) for our clinical team.

 If you have either a high temperature or a new continuous cough you should not attend the practice unless advised to by a GP.